 Fred is said to appear regularly near the stairs leading to the upstairs cells of the New Building.
 He is reported as a happy spirit, always neatly dressed in dark clothes and taking a polite interest in visitors wandering through his former 'home'.

-Ghost sighting of Governor William Baker Ashton
+Governor William Baker Ashton

 William Baker Ashton was the first Governor of the Adelaide Gaol and despite being a reasonably fair man, he was accused of wrong-doing.
 The ensuing scandal is said to have hastened his demise.